rowland007/Contributing/docs/contribute/index.md

 ![GIT](../static/img/git-21.jpg)

+!!! success "Requirement"
     All contributions to the source code **must** be cryptographically signed by the author’s PGP key or GitHub's key.

 ## Notice